calebclayreagor/DELAY/README.md

 $ git clone https://github.com/calebclayreagor/DELAY.git
 ```

-The datasets used in this study are available here: https://doi.org/10.5281/zenodo.5711739
+The datasets used in this study are available for download here: https://doi.org/10.5281/zenodo.5711739

-Saved model weights for DELAY are available here: https://doi.org/10.5281/zenodo.5711792
+Saved model weights for DELAY are available for download here: https://doi.org/10.5281/zenodo.5711792

 ## How To Use